open-covid19/covid19-api/README.md

 ## Goal state

-- all data in Firebase and DB exposed as read only to the world
+- all data in Firebase or other DB and exposed as read only to the world
-- ETL pipelines which take data from upstream sources and write them to firebase (potentially with a middle step through BigQuery)
+- ETL pipelines which take data from upstream sources and write them to DB (potentially with a middle step through BigQuery)

 ## Facts